Learning Dense Representations of Phrases at Scale: Acknowledgments

 \section{Acknowledgments}

 We thank Sewon Min, Hyunjae Kim, Gyuwan Kim, Jungsoo Park, Zexuan Zhong, Dan Friedman, Chris Sciavolino for providing valuable comments and feedback.
-This research was supported by a grant of the Korea Health Technology R\&D Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health \& Welfare, Republic of Korea (grant number: HR20C0021).
-This research was also supported by National Research Foundation of Korea (NRF-2020R1A2C3010638).
+This research was supported by a grant of the Korea Health Technology R\&D Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health \& Welfare, Republic of Korea (grant number: HR20C0021) and National Research Foundation of Korea (NRF-2020R1A2C3010638).
+It was also partly supported by the James Mi *91 Research Innovation Fund for Data Science and an Amazon Research Award.